truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 {{< expand "Method 1: Construct JSON Manifest" >}}
 1. Replicate every encrypted dataset you want to replicate with properties.
 2. Export key for every child dataset which has a unique key.
-3. For each child dataset construct a proper json with poolname/datasetname of the destination system and key from the source system like this:
+3. Xonstruct a proper json with *poolname*/*datasetname* of the destination system and key from the source system for each child dataset.
+For example:
    `{"tank/share01": "57112db4be777d93fa7b76138a68b790d46d6858569bf9d13e32eb9fda72146b"}`
 5. Save this file with the extension <file>.json<file>.
-6. On remote system unlock the dataset(s) using properly constructed <file>json<file> files.
+6. Unlock the dataset(s) on the remote system using properly constructed <file>json<file> files.

 {{< /expand >}}
 {{< expand "Method 2: Replicate Encrypted Dataset/zvol Without Properties" >}}
-Uncheck properties when replicating so that the destination dataset is not be encrypted on the remote side and does not require a key to unlock.
+To not encrypt the dataset on the remote side so it does not require a key to unlock, clear properties when replicating.
-1. Go to **Tasks > Replication Tasks** and click *ADD*.
+1. Go to **Tasks > Replication Tasks** and click **ADD**.
 2. Click **ADVANCED REPLICATION CREATION**.
-3. Fill out the form as needed and make sure *Include Dataset Properties* is **NOT** checked.
+3. Fill out the form as needed and do not select **Include Dataset Properties**.
 4. Click **SUBMIT**.
 {{< /expand >}}